 All Year 13 students now follow the Personal Development Programme.

 All students are given the option of Post 18 interview practice and further guidance.

-The Careers Advisor, Anne Brown and Mr McIntyre will meet with all students who are not going to university, looking at job-seeking skills, interview techniques and CVs etc.
+The Careers and Guidance Officer, Rachel Morse will meet with all students who are not going to university, looking at job-seeking skills, interview techniques and CVs etc.

 Guest speakers are organised throughout the year to deliver further information during assemblies including Student Finance.